 An existing coat closet under the stairs was converted into a small wine cellar that holds about 100 bottles.
-The racks in the cellar were milled out of 1x red oak and stained to match the cabinets in the residence.
-Back lighting was installed above the display as well as the racks below it.
+The racks in the cellar were milled out of 1x red oak.
+Backlighting was installed above the display as well as the racks below it.
 Rare wine box ends were applied to the walls and ceiling, then stained & sealed.
 The double doors were custom made and painted to match the Entry door and the wainscot matches the formal Dining Room.
-The granite top and travertine tile was provided by Gabe with ABC Granite who also did the entire residence.
+The granite top and travertine tile were provided by Gabe with ABC Granite who also did the entire residence.

-However, the pièce de résistance are the bottles displayed below the glass racks:
+However, the pièce de résistance is the collection displayed below the glass racks:

 On the left, one of the greatest wines ever made, the legendary 1982 Château Petrus.
 You can read the tasting notes later in this post.
 In 1855 at the Paris Exhibition, a classification of Bordeaux wines was established that still exists today.
 However, only wines from the Medoc region were considered, so Petrus, along with the rest of Bordeaux were excluded.
 There has only been one change to the 1855 Classification.
 There were originally only four wines that were classified as Premier Cru or First Growth but one more was added many years later.
 In 1920, when the Baron Philippe de Rothschild took over the family vineyard, he couldn’t accept the fact that his Chateau was rated a “second growth”.
 He thought it should have been classed a “first growth” from the beginning.
 So, at the bottom of each label was printed the words: “First I cannot be, second I do not deign to be, Mouton I am.”
 He fought for over 50 years to get to the top and so it was, that in 1973, Château Mouton Rothschild was elevated up to “first growth” status and deservedly so.
 He replaced his old motto with a new one: “First I am, second I was, but Mouton does not change.”
 Interestingly, 1973 was a terrible vintage for Bordeaux, the 73′ Mouton was not very good at all, just barely drinkable.
 However, the wine was still considered very collectible.
 Why?
 Since 1945 the Baron would have a different artist design the label for each vintage.
 Pablo Picasso designed the 73!
 In 1984/85 I discovered a bottle of it at a small wine shop in Alamo Heights but at the time I was unaware of it’s significance and because the 73′ vintage was so bad, I didn’t purchase it.
 The retail price was $50.
 You can see a picture of the bottle later in this post as well as the legendary 45′.